Hotels in Cork

 weather_cloudy

-October, Moderate crowds, average high temperature 14 degrees Celsius, average low temperature 9 degrees Celsius.
+October, no crowd data, average high temperature 14 degrees Celsius, average low temperature 9 degrees Celsius.
 Cloudy most days.

 10°